BlurryBat/Nebulous_Musings/_posts/2021-05-01-living-with-guilt.md

 I guess some guilts dissapear with time, but some stay with you till the day you breathe your last breath wishing you had done that one thing differently.
 Life choices are hard to make, and many a times hard to even recollect why you even made that choice.
-I dont really have a solution for this one, time can help, and if you're the best risk analyst out there who can avoid any such situation, but nothing is guarenteed.
+I dont really have a solution for this one, time can help, and if you're the best risk analyst out there who can avoid any such situation, but nothing is guaranteed.
 So there is going to be times when you will feel the shittiest for having worsened the life of another, but you will have to learn to forgive yourself.
-IG ...
+I guess ...